mat-docs/RTA.Site/docs/devguide/live/index.md

 :   The process writing to persistent storage might have more metadata available
     than the process creating the live data stream.

-    The client needs to mitigate this by combining metadata from the REST API and WebSocket using some heuristics.
+    The client needs to mitigate this by combining metadata from the REST API and WebSocket using some heuristics, and there are some [guidelines to mitigate this issue](redis.md#session-metadata-updates).

 _Difficult to track how much data has been flushed_
 :   Many storage technologies do not guarantee immediate consistency, and separation between ingest processes can make